aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 ![OnPremiseArchitecture](images/OnPremiseArchitecture.png)

-For simplicity we will deploy the on premise simulator in the Central Account
+For simplicity we will deploy the on premise simulator in the Central Account.
+Follow this steps:

-First, create a key-pair in the central account.
+- First, create a key-pair in the central account.
 You can use the instructions in [Create key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)

-Fill the following values in the general-parameters.json file (scripts/setup/parameters/general-parameters.json)
+- Fill the following values in the general-parameters.json file (scripts/setup/parameters/general-parameters.json)
     - YOUR_KEY_PAIR_NAME -> name of the key pair you created before
     - YOUR_IP_TO_CONNECT_TO_BASTION -> the ip of your local machine ending in /32

-The run the following script to set up the on-premise stack:
+- The run the following script to set up the on-premise stack:

 ```
 ./scripts/setup/deploy-on-premise.sh
 ```

-The following script:
+This script:
 - Creates the on-premise CloudFormation Stack
 - Associates the Sagemaker Studio and Api Gateway PHZ with the on-premise VPC